TheoKim/llm-pokemon-trainer/README.md

 Use Large Language Models (LLMs) to battle human opponents in competitive Pokémon Showdown matches.

-The LLM functions fully autonomously — it analyzes the current game state, selects the optimal move, and executes decisions in real time.
+The LLM functions fully autonomously: it analyzes the current game state, selects the optimal move, and executes decisions in real time.
+No input is required by the user.

 ## Requirements
 <p align="left">